Self-dual bivariate bicycle codes with transversal Clifford gates

-The first reason is computational: when the exponents are bounded by $10$, scanning over the extra pair $(e,f)$ enlarges the search space by at least two orders of magnitude, which is impractical on a personal computer.
-Second, many instances of Eq.~\eqref{eq:general f(x,y)} are equivalent to Eq.~\eqref{eq:weight-8 f(x,y)} by an invertible monomial change of variables.
-For example, if $(a,b)$ is primitive (i.e., $\gcd(a,b)=1$), there exist integers $a',b'$ with $ab'-ba'=\pm 1$ (B\'ezout's lemma) such that
+There are two reasons.
+First, the general ansatz is substantially more expensive to scan: even with exponents bounded by $10$, varying the additional pair $(e,f)$ increases the search space by $\gtrsim 10^2$.
+Second, many instances of Eq.~\eqref{eq:general f(x,y)} are equivalent to Eq.~\eqref{eq:weight-8 f(x,y)} under an invertible monomial change of variables.
+For example, if $a$ and $b$ are coprime, then by B\'ezout's lemma there exist integers $a',b'$ with $ab'-ba'=\pm 1$.
+Then,

-which defines a unimodular change of basis on the exponent lattice and reduces $f(x,y)$ to the form~\eqref{eq:weight-8 f(x,y)} in the variables $(x',y')$.
+defines a unimodular change of basis and brings $f(x,y)$ into the form~\eqref{eq:weight-8 f(x,y)} in the variables $(x',y')$.
 Thus Eq.~\eqref{eq:weight-8 f(x,y)} already covers a broad class of generic cases of Eq.~\eqref{eq:general f(x,y)}.
-In practice, we also tested the fully general ansatz~\eqref{eq:general f(x,y)} at $n=64$ and found no improvement in the metric $kd^2/n$.
+Moreover, for $n=64$ we also tested the fully general ansatz~\eqref{eq:general f(x,y)} and observed no improvement in the metric $kd^2/n$.

 We note that on the honeycomb lattice, any inversion-symmetric stabilizer pattern generates a self-dual BB code.
 As an example, the \emph{modified color code} introduced in Ref.~\cite{liang2023extracting} can be viewed as a dressed version of the standard hexagonal color code, obtained by adding inversion-symmetric vertices.
 The $[[64,8,8]]$ instance with $f = 1 + x + y + y^{-1}$ (referred to as the \emph{modified color code C} in Ref.~\cite{liang2023extracting}) naturally fits within this framework; however, its code parameters under periodic boundary conditions were not previously analyzed.
 The stabilizer defined by $f = 1 + x + y + y^{-1}$ represents the most local weight-8 construction, and given the rapid experimental progress in implementing color-code architectures, it is among the most promising candidates for near-term realization.